 The registry is blocking you, or there’s some other registry issue

-This is starting to become a more common reason since Docker introduced rate limits on Docker Hub.
+This is a very common reason for ImagePullBackOff since Docker introduced rate limits on Docker Hub.

 You might be trying to pull an image from Docker Hub without realising it.
 If your